Aakanksha-Thota/StudentInternshipPortal/README.md

 * [License](#license)

 # Student-Internship-Portal
 This Project is used by the students for registering themselves for the internships available on the Student-Internship-Portal.
-It includes three types of  users :
+It includes two types of  users :
 1.Student
 2.Coordinator
-3.Head of the Dept.

 Student can log onto the website and register for the available internships on the portal.
-Based on the applications received the coordinator selects the students.
-The reports(selected students) will be generated and will be displayed in the head of the Dept. account.
-The students can view their status in the portal regarding their application.
+Based on the applications received the coordinator selects the students.The students can view their status in the portal regarding their application.

 # Getting Started